Chiagoziemchidera/Retail-Store-Database-Design-and-Key-Business-Metrics-Analysis/README.md

 3. **Data Normalization**: Normalized the data into multiple tables to improve data organization and minimize redundancy.
 4.  **Data Model and ERD Diagram**: Designed a relational model to structure data and visualize relationships between entities.
 Created an ERD diagram to outline the tables, keys, and relationships.
 5. **Querying and Analysis**: Used SQL queries to discover business insights.
-6. **Data Visualization**: Loaded data from database into Power BI to visualized metrics and insights.
+6. **Data Visualization**: Loaded data from the created MySQL database into Power BI to visualize metrics and insights.

 ## Data Structure Overview